JohnEz/table-football-bot/README.md

-# Bot for Slack to use the table football app
+# Bot and accompanying website for the Scott Logic Foosball Euros 2016.

-Project with:
+Project built using:

 - Webpack
 - Sass